bian-hengwei/Random-Notes/2021-2022_Semester_1_Notes/CZ4153/Blockchain Quiz 2 Review Notes Short.md

-### Evolution of Anonymity

--	Goals on Anonymity
-    -   Unlinkability: Inputs and outputs to a transaction should be unlinkable
-    -   Verifiability: Attacker must not be able to steal or destroy transactions
-    -   Robustness: Protocol should succeed in presence of malicious parties
-    -   AND
-    -   Compatible: with the underlying blockchain network and its operation
-    -   Efficient: in terms of running the protocol and confirmation timings
-    -   Affordable: in terms of transaction fee (or gas) compared to transfers
--	Bitcoin
-    -	Found to be pseudonyms
-    -	Mixing: make addresses of sender and receiver distant
-    -	P2P amd distributed mixing protocols: more anonymity
-        -	CoinJoin (P2P, external, DoS)
-        -	CoinShuffle (P2P, internal)
-        -	TumbleBit (Payment hub for off-chain payment with commitment)
-        -	MixCoin (Distributed)
-        -	BlindCoin (Distributed, blinded tokens)

 ## Blockchain Privacy

-### Motivation

--   Quest for Privacy
-    -   Privacy != Secrecy
-    -   Privacy and Auditability/Compliance can coexist
-    -   Privacy is having control over choose what to disclose to whom for what purpose
-    -   Perfect surveillance will stifle social change

 ### Overview of Privacy Solutions

 -   Challenge: maintaining public verifiability while shielding transaction information (sender, receiver, amount)
--   Terms:
-    -   Confidential if amount is hidden, but sender and receiver are public
-    -   Unlinkable if transaction appears to be independent of others, its inputs/outputs also appear independent of each other
-    -   Untraceable if the lineage of coins/assets are unattainable
-    -   Anonymous if sender, receiver and amount are all hidden
 -   Solutions:
     -   Obfuscation $\approx$ k-anonymity set (hiding in the crowd)
         -   Pros